5ahmnm2021/03inclass-recap-erosner/README.md

 Still shows sum of previous addition if a letter is used

 ### Lessons Learned:
-Basic CSharp (Scene Switch, Try/Catch, Random)
+Basic CSharp (Scene Switch, Try/Catch, Random Color Change)

 Copyright by ElenaRosner